liuqx0717/ToggleNatualScrolling/README.md

 You'll get an executable, `ToggleNatualScrolling`, which is useful for debugging in Terminal, and an app bundle, `ToggleNatualScrolling.app`, which is ideal for everyday use.

+It requires the Accessibility permission (please add the app to the list:
+System Settings -> Privacy & Security -> Accessibility).